MerchantPug/apugli-docs/docs/power_types/energy_swirl.md

 ---
 title: Energy Swirl (Power Type)
-date: 2021-06-20
+date: 2021-08-19
 ---

 # Energy Swirl

 [Power Type](../power_types.md).

-Creates a translucent energy swirl around a player entity (Similar to a Charged Creeper or a Wither on 50% health or less).
+Creates a translucent energy swirl around an entity (Similar to a Charged Creeper or a Wither on 50% health or less).

 Type ID: `apugli:energy_swirl`